fredwu/stemmer/README.md

 An English ([Porter2](http://snowballstem.org/algorithms/english/stemmer.html)) stemming implementation in Elixir.

+> In linguistic morphology and information retrieval, __stemming__ is the process of reducing inflected (or sometimes derived) words to their word stem, base or root form—generally a written word form.
+The stem need not be identical to the morphological root of the word; it is usually sufficient that related words map to the same stem, even if this stem is not in itself a valid root. - [Wikipedia](https://en.wikipedia.org/wiki/Stemming)

 ## Usage

 The `Stemmer.stem/1` function supports stemming a single word (`String`), a sentence (`String`) or a list of single words (`List` of `String`s).